alex-w-hunt/CTF_Writeups/Hack The Box/UpDown.md

 Since we found that there is an available `dev.siteisup.htb` Vhost, I tried navigating there but found that we do not have access.
 <img width="536" height="222" alt="image" src="https://github.com/user-attachments/assets/23242a4d-4fe6-4bcb-bf46-e139909f3cfa" />

-Before diving down any rabbit holes, I decided to go to finish enumerating the initial webserver, which means looking for files and directories.
+Before diving down any rabbit holes, I decided to finish enumerating the initial webserver, which means looking for files and directories.
 Using fuff again, I quickly found that there is a `/dev` directory, with a `.git` folder inside, something that often can provide a lot of information.
 ```
 └──╼ $ffuf -w /usr/share/wordlists/seclists/Discovery/Web-Content/raft-medium-words.txt -u http://siteisup.htb/FUZZ -ic -e .php,.conf,.txt